01Engaging Poorly Trained Staff

 Remember, the true secret of good customer service is that there is no secret.
 Offer quality goods and services at a fair price and treat customers the way you would like to be treated and those who do business with you will come back again and again.

-Which explains why, as business people, we sometimes forget the basic truth that our customers are our biggest supporters.
-They want to think well of us (and our products and services).
+Which explains why, as business people, we sometimes forget the fundamental truth that our customers are our biggest supporters, they want to think well of us (and our products and services).
 They want us to succeed.

 Many of them start dealing with us in the first place hoping to become repeat customers.
 It makes people’s lives so much easier if they can continue to deal with one butcher or one carpet cleaner.